What are Decentralised VPNs?

 Technical Deep Dive: Blockchain Payments

-How do you pay 0.0001 pence for a minute of connection without credit card fees eating it all up? dVPNs utilise Layer-2 blockchain solutions (like Polygon or specialized side-chains).
+How do you pay 0.0001 pence for a minute of connection without credit card fees eating it all up? dVPNs utilise Layer-2 blockchain solutions (like Polygon or specialised side-chains).

 You typically load a wallet with $5 or $10 worth of tokens.
 As you browse, a "payment channel" opens between you and the node.
 Micropayments stream in real-time alongside the data.
 When you disconnect, the channel settles the final amount on the blockchain.
 This ensures the node gets paid, and you only pay for exactly what you used—no monthly wastage.